You are tuned to the most listened to radio talk show in America.

 Don't go away.

-Listen to this line here, his life is rooted in environments that are fundamentally nostalgic for imagined mid-century virtues, and for the days when burning fossil fuels did not threaten to trigger catastrophic climate change.
+In public appearances, he comes across as sophisticated, yet his life is rooted in, listen to this line here, his life is rooted in environments that are fundamentally nostalgic for imagined mid-century virtues and for the days when burning fossil fuels did not threaten to trigger catastrophic climate change.

-So they're trying to say Tillerson is a guy whose cultural values are back in the 50s, Ozzy and Harriet, and he thinks you can burn all the oil you want without causing climate change.
+So they're trying to say Tillerson is a guy whose cultural values are back in the 50s, Ozzy and Harriet.

-That is such a crop.
+That is such a crock.

-It is a religion with them.
+The arrogant presumption of these people, it is a religion with them.

-And you you there's it's there's no arguing it.
+And there's no arguing it.

 Except they are wrong.

-They're scientifically wrong the whole thing.
+They're scientifically wrong, the whole thing.

 There's not even any evidence for it, other than computer models.